 - Draw the winner using your disclosed methodology on the set date

-- Announce the winner
+- Announce the winner and disclose their details publicly as required

-- Ensure the winner receives the prize
+- Ensure the winner receives the prize, or the unclaimed prize terms are followed

 - Review the success of the competition and note changes for next time